 Evaluate What’s Motivating You

 When we feel we deserve more from our job, money, praise, or fulfillment, it’s important for us to consider what’s motivating that feeling.
-If we see fear, jealousy, pride, or anger at the root of our reasons for why we deserve “more,” the issue with contentment at work is likely tied to an unhealthy mindset and goals.
-Consider starting by reading through my other post on 7 Ways to Refocus Your Goals.
+If we find fear, jealousy, pride, or anger at the root of our reasons for why we deserve “more,” the issue with contentment at work is likely tied to an unhealthy mindset and goals.
+Consider starting by reading through my other post on 7 Ways to Set Long-term Goals.

 Consider Your “Always in Process” Goals